-Three people fall from ferris wheel ride in Washington
+Three people fall from Ferris wheel ride in Washington

 "People on the ride began screaming," Lewis said.
 "And people watching the ride started screaming.
 It took a few seconds for the ride operator to stop the ride."

-She estimated that about 15 people were riding the ferris wheel at the time and described it as a "violent accident."
+She estimated that about 15 people were riding the Ferris wheel at the time and described it as a "violent accident."

+Washington State's Labor and Industries Department is investigating, reported CNN affiliate KIRO.

+Police were told the ride made a grinding sound and something fell out when the cart tipped over, the Seattle-based station reported.